-Resulting MSS downlink signal power in MBANS receiver is -147,7 dBW= -117,7 dBm,
+Resulting MSS downlink signal power in MBANS receiver is -147.7 dBW= -117.7 dBm,

 Even considering power summation from multiple Globalstar satellites, the resulting interfering power compares favourably with the noise floor of MBANS receiver of -91 dBm.

 It thus may be concluded that MSS downlink should not pose any danger to MBANS operations.
 Therefore it was decided to limit the statistical study only to the case of interference from MBANSs to Globalstar MES (Mobile Earth Station) receivers, as considered by previous studies [ECC Report 149].
 The relevant parameters for Globalstar MES to be used in statistical study were taken from the ECC Report 165 [ ].